-That is a statement that not everyone realizes.
-Sugar Gliders, Rats, Chinchillas, foxes, Ferrets and kittens.
+That is a truth that not everyone realizes.
+Sugar Gliders, Rats, Chinchillas, rabbits, foxes, Ferrets and kittens.
 Any animal that you see in a pet store has (more than likely) been milled.

 Kitty mills are just another example of humanity’s “supreme reign” over the animal kingdom.
 We have the power to torture for profit, so we do.
 Most people don’t even think that kitty mills are that prevalent in this day and age because of the high number of cats in shelters.
 However, it is a huge problem.

 According to the Humane Society of the United States, most cats are adopted “casually”.
 About 48% of human owned cats are taken in as strays, or found by someone who gives the kitten or cat to a friend, or is adopted directly from a rescue league.
 A much smaller percentage, 14%, adopts their cats from shelters, especially kill shelters.
 The remaining percentage goes directly to either breeders or pet stores.
 However, with all this kitty purchasing going on, 71% of all cats or kittens that find themselves in the unfortunate position of being in a shelter are euthanized before forever homes can be found.
 Only one out of every five kittens and cats are destined to live in one home for their lifetime.
 Most cats find themselves abandoned or left on the shelter doorstep when they are either too much responsibility or lose their cute little kitten appeal.

 But it’s not just dogs and cats….
 Again, every animal can (and is) milled.
 There are thousands of small animal mills in the United States, with millions of rats, mice, chinchillas and rabbits who are suffering for their short lives.
 These pets are not only sold to pet stores, but they are sold to testing facilities and bred at colleges for “scientific purposes”.
 Where do we draw the line?

 According to the HSUS: